tomtactom/Rankify/README.md

 ```bash
 php scripts/generate_demo_data.php
 ```
+Run this command from the terminal rather than accessing the PHP file through the browser to avoid timeouts.

 This populates `data/rankify.sqlite` with random scores for every card set so that the norm tables become visible.